xujiahuayz/TradingBehavior/README.md

 # Trading Behavior

-This study series involve heavy computing for simulations and big data regressions that require High Performance Computing (HPC).
+This study series involves heavy computing for simulations and big data regressions that require High Performance Computing (HPC).

 ## Complete the code locally and push commits